 But what kinds of onboarding videos can your team offer?

 There’s almost no end to the kinds of onboarding videos your team can share.
-Earlier this week we outlined 8 common types of employee onboarding videos.
+Previously, we outlined 8 common types of employee onboarding videos.
 Today we’re back to add 7 more to the list!

 Every office has its own unique combination of programs, processes, tools, and technologies for getting work done.
 Whether it’s showing how to use your HR software to file forms or request days off, how to find the company calendar and address list to schedule meetings, or how to access intranet tools like your VPN, CRM, or Video CMS, a quick video demonstration provides a helpful resource for your new hire — that will likely be appreciated by your veteran staff, too.